Car park permits

 Council enforcement officers will check registration numbers with their hand-held computers, and will not issue any penalty charge notices if the vehicle is registered with the system.

 Low-pay car park permit

-If you are on a low income you can get a workers permit for the town you work in.
-These are £35 for three months or £70 for six months.
+If you are on a low income you can get a permit for the town you work in through MiPermit.
+These cost £35 for six months or £70 for 12 months.

 To be eligible you must:

 - earn less than £18,278 gross per year

 - Evidence of income (payslip, P60, letter of employment offer with salary details etc – which must include your name and address)